PelionIoT/mbl-docs/Docs/tutorials/update_mbl.md

         Where:

         - `<mbl_workspace>` is the directory in which the `repo init` command created the MBL workspace.
         - `<MACHINE>` is the value that was given to the build script for the `--machine` option.
-See the [build tutorial]() to determine which value is suitable for the target in use.
+See the [build tutorial]() to determine which value is suitable for the device in use.

         <span class="notes">The file inside the update payload must be named `rootfs.tar.xz` and must be in the TAR's root directory, not a subdirectory.</span>